-Hopefully the worst of the bushfires are over.
-Although Australia has always had bushfires, this season has been worse than usual.
-The amount of land affected across the country - more than 10 million hectares - is now comparable to England's land area of 13 million hectares.
+In early 2020 Australia experienced some of the worst bushfires we have ever seen.
+Although Australia has always had bushfires, the 2020 season was worse than usual.
+The amount of land affected across the country - was more than 10 million hectares.

 What have the fires burned?